UKPythonAssociation/ukpa-branding/README.md

 ---

-The UK Python Association.
-Registered Charity in England and Wales No. 1173471
+The UK Python Association is a Charitable Incorporated Organisation (Registered Charity 1173471) registered in England and Wales